shantanu109/CSC510_Group25_Project1/docs/Functions & Classes.md

 success:True/False

 ### II.
 Function SignUp
-#### Parameters: Email, password, confirm Password, name
+#### Parameters: Email, password, confirm Password, name, Restaurant_Name
 #### Method: "Post"
 #### Description:
-Create a user(Manager or Applicant).
+Create a user(Restaurant).
 The server side checks the conditions. a.Password & Confirm Password matches. b.If a user already exists with the same email.
 If user already exists, it returns the user. c.Creates a new user if there is not a user with the same email in DB.